training-mode/ruby/intro/04_data_structures/README.md

 puts question[-1]   # .
 ```

-The arrays above are **homogenous** because all of the elements in the container are the same type.
-Similarly, you can create a **heterogenous** or "mixed" array just as easily.
+The Arrays above are **homogenous** because all of the elements in the container are the same type.
+Similarly, you can create a **heterogenous** or "mixed" Array just as easily.

 ```ruby
 mixed_array = [123, "up-down-left-right", 99.99]
 ```

-Ruby, being the flexible language that it is, allows you to create an array using this syntax too:
+Ruby, being the flexible language that it is, allows you to create an Array using this syntax too:

 ```ruby
 array1 = Array.new          # []                Empty array